achmurzy/glyphs/README.md

 	-Change remaining custom UI elements over to reactstrap (Button, Input, Toggles, Sliders do something clean and custom) -Pull UI elements out of the SVG rendering element and make an overlay --NOPENOPENOPENOPE dont add things that dont change functionality - aint broke dont fix it

+--Write a function to load a glyph from the server and visualize it in a panel.
+Change visualization formatting for the normalized, standardized RNN-training formats
+-Write a parser that can extract 'relevant' glyphs from an arbitrary font file.
+How do we know which indices contain symbols for which the font was created?
+-Feed in data from the font header to an API that can determine the relevant ranges - part of a pre-processing step that might be better on the back-end (because we're only doing this to make a font database, essentially) - NOTE: this was handled on the backend using UNICODE codepoints/blocks, which define symbol set semantics (e.g. language groups, etc.)

 The purpose of this web framework should be a flexible interactive tool for creating false languages.
 The basis of this flexibility is the asynchronous nature of the front and back-end, where we can continuously iterate modeling our training data, which is itself continuously iterated on the front-end.
 These two workflows can be performed almost simultaneously